adamlamee/UCF_labs/self_check_model_fitting.md

 # Answers to the self-check quesitons in [Lab 3: model fitting practice](./README.md)
 ### Part 1
-How many temperature measurements are there?
+How many position measurements are there?
 **317 rows according to data.shape**

 What was the duration of this data collection?